 - Use OneNote Linked Notes

-Click on the OneNote icon to create a linked note in OneNote for that appointment or contact to store your (more elaborate) Rich Text Notes for these items in.
+Click on the OneNote icon to create a linked note in OneNote for that Appointment or Contact to store your (more elaborate) Rich Text Notes for these items in.

 However, the links could break for these items when you need to reconfigure the account or also use it on another machine.
 Therefore, it might be best to create a separate Outlook Notebook in OneNote with a Calendar, Contacts and Tasks section (tab) to store your Rich Text notes in.
-You can search these Notebooks, so naming them after the date or the name of the Contacts will make them still easily retrievable even after the links break.
+You can search these Notebooks, so naming them after the date the Appointment is on or the name of the Contacts will make them still easily retrievable even after the links break.
 You can even store attachments to these items.

 A OneNote App (see section “OneNote alternative”) is also available for all the major smartphones and tablets so you can still sync the information between all you devices.